Optimal localization for the Einstein constraints: The localized seed-to-solution projection

-\item Let us recall that the linearization $d\Gcal_{(g_0,h_0)}$ of the Einstein operator $\Gcal$ around $(g_0,h_0)$ is not elliptic unless a gauge choice is made~\cite{Corvino-2000,CorvinoSchoen} and the solution deformations $(u,Z)$ are restricted to lie in the image of the adjoint operator $d\Gcal_{(g_0,h_0)}^*$.
-This is so up to weights that suitably localize the deformation of interest to the gluing domain.
+\item The linearization $d\Gcal_{(g_0,h_0)}$ of the Einstein operator $\Gcal$ around $(g_0,h_0)$ is not elliptic unless a gauge choice is made~\cite{Corvino-2000,CorvinoSchoen} and, specifically, the solution deformations $(\gdiff,\hdiff)$ are restricted to lie in the image of the adjoint $d\Gcal_{(g_0,h_0)}^*$, multiplied by weights that suitably localize the deformations to the gluing domain.

-\item In short, the proof is based on the following ingredients: a weighted Poincaré inequality and a weighted Korn inequality applied to the linearized Hamiltonian and momentum operators, respectively; the invertibility of the linearized Einstein operator on a manifold with asymptotically Euclidean ends; the interior elliptic regularity of Douglis-Nirenberg systems away from the boundary of the gluing domain; and the study of the decay enjoyed by nonlinearities in the Einstein constraints.
+\item The solution is obtained by a Newton iteration scheme~\eqref{Newton-it}, whose convergence requires a good control of the underlying linear operator~$\Jcal_{(g_k,h_k;g_0,h_0)}$.
+The proof involves the following ingredients: a weighted Poincaré--Korn--Hardy inequality applied to the linearized Hamiltonian and momentum operators; the Lax--Milgram theorem providing integral bounds on the solution; the interior elliptic regularity for Douglis--Nirenberg systems (away from the boundary of the gluing domain); and the higher radial and angular decay enjoyed by nonlinearities of the Einstein constraints.

-\item Importantly,~\autoref{thm:sts-existence} allows us to validate the proposed framework for a large class of asymptotically Euclidean solutions.
-Observe that we encompass solutions with \emph{arbitrarily slow decay} (since ${p_G >0}$) while we derive estimates on the \emph{continuous dependence with respect to the seed data} in the appropriate weighted function spaces.

 \eei